EOSIO/eosjs-keygen/API.md

 <a name="module_Keystore..Keystore..deriveKeys"></a>

 #### Keystore~deriveKeys(params)
-Derives and saves private keys used to sign transactions.
-This may be
+Login or derive and save private keys.
+This may be called from a login
-    called from a login dialog.
+    action.
 Keys may be removed as during Uri navigation or when calling logout.

 **Kind**: inner method of [<code>Keystore</code>](#module_Keystore..Keystore)
 **Throws**: